Johnson avoids more fines as UK police end 'partygate' probe

 While the expected publication of an internal civil service report on the allegations next week could yet undermine him, Mr Johnson now looks more likely to lead the Tories into the next general election, due by 2024 at the latest.

-Instead, the pressure is likely to build on Labour leader Keir Starmer, who faces his own police probe into allegations of coronavirus rule-breaking while campaigning in northern England last year.
+Instead, the pressure is likely to build on Labour leader Keir Starmer, who faces his own police probe into allegations of Covid-19 rule-breaking while campaigning in northern England last year.

 Mr Starmer has repeatedly called on Mr Johnson to resign after the Prime Minister - along with his wife and Chancellor of the Exchequer Rishi Sunak - were fined for attending a birthday gathering for the premier during the pandemic.